Our sociocracy based and continuous improvement solutions delivery model

 Bring it all together and making 'social progress' a standard we can live by!

-Utilising an agile and iterative approach to co-designing - doing - measuring in our work processes, we continually cycle around circles to secure participation on the next set of requirements and round of investment.
-This ensures we can welcome change and deliver frequently on a basis of continuous improvement, built from the learning and experience obtained as we go.
+Utilising an agile and iterative approach to co-designing - doing - measuring in our work processes, we continually cycle around circles to secure participation in the next set of requirements and rounds of investment.
+In this approach, we can welcome change and deliver frequently and based on continuous improvement, built from the learning and experience obtained as we go.

 Following proven practices such as that of the Agile Manifesto and applying them more broadly to our way of doing all stuff, we value: